Decision Making under Uncertainty: An Experimental Study in Market Settings: Introduction

-Our understanding of ambiguity aversion is incomplete.
-It has been identified in different contexts, and in different subject populations \citep{trautmann2015ambiguity}; but the literature has relied almost exclusively on the paradigm introduced by \cite{ellsberg1961}, where agents are offered bets on the color of balls drawn from urns whose composition is not fully specified.
-The simple binary choice structure of Ellsberg makes it easy to identify violations of SEU through violations of the so-called ``sure-thing principle'' \citep[postulates P2 and P4 of][]{savage1954}.
-But the artificial nature of the experiment may question the external validity of its findings.
-Despite its difficulty, designing choice environment that are more ``natural,'' while providing clean identification, is an important task in the empirical literature on ambiguity aversion \citep{baillon2018measuring}.
-In our paper, we investigate deviations from SEU and MEU in economic environments, combining a novel experimental paradigm and measurement techniques that are inspired by recent work on revealed preference theory.
-We are also able to partially test for probabilistic sophistication.
+The empirical literature has relied almost exclusively on the thought experiment discussed in \cite{ellsberg1961}, where agents are offered bets on the color of balls drawn from urns whose composition is not fully specified.
+The simple binary choice structure of \citeauthor{ellsberg1961} makes it easy to identify violations of SEU through violations of the so-called ``sure-thing principle'' \citep[postulates P2 and P4 of][]{savage1954}.
+However, the artificial nature of the experiment may question the external validity of its findings.
+Despite its difficulty, designing choice environments that are more ``natural,'' while providing clean identification, is an important step toward deeper empirical understandings of decision making under uncertainty.

+In this study, we present an empirical investigation of SEU and its generalization, maxmin expected utility \citep[MEU;][]{gilboa1989}, from a different angle, combining an experimental paradigm and measurement techniques that are inspired by recent development in revealed preference theory.

-\cite{echenique2015savage} provide a necessary and sufficient condition for an agent's behavior in the market to be consistent with (risk-averse) SEU. \cite{chambers2016} provide a similar condition for MEU when there are two states of the world. \cite{echenique2018approximate} characterize ``approximate'' SEU by allowing for errors and thus relaxing the empirical content of the model.
-These revealed-preference characterizations provide nonparametric tests for SEU and MEU, as well as a measure quantifying ``how much'' a dataset deviates from these theories.
-While the cited studies focus mostly on establishing theoretical revealed-preference conditions, the main motivation of the current paper is to bring the theoretical machinery to actual choices people make in the face of uncertainty.
-Our empirical approach is {\em nonparametric} in the sense that we do not impose any specific functional form, such as CRRA or CARA.
-We do assume that agents are risk averse or risk neutral (they have a concave von-Neumann-Morgenstern utility).
+We consider a ``market'' environment in which an agent chooses a portfolio of Arrow-Debreu securities, given state prices and a budget. \cite{echenique2015savage} provide a necessary and sufficient condition for an agent's behavior in the market to be consistent with (risk-averse) SEU.
+Similarly, \cite{chambers2016} provide a condition for MEU when there are two states of the world. \cite{echenique2018approximate} characterize an ``approximate'' version of SEU, allowing for errors and mistakes.
+These revealed-preference characterizations provide tests for SEU and MEU, as well as a measure quantifying ``how much'' a dataset deviates from these theories.
+The tests are {\em nonparametric} in the sense that they do not impose any specific functional forms on utility functions, such as CRRA or CARA.
+They do assume that agents are risk averse or risk neutral (i.e., they impose a concave von~Neumann-Morgenstern utility).